jimmy-ly00/pageload-har-export/README.md

 Raw sampled HAR data also provided.

-Note: It does not use har-export-trigger automation method as it is unreliable (especially for JavaScript rendered websites) because it does not wait for DOM completion
+Note: It does not use page ready method as it is unreliable (especially for JavaScript rendered websites) because it sometimes does not wait for DOM completion
 ## Prerequisite
 ```
 pip install haralyzer